jujumiago/living-civilization-framework/GOVERNANCE.md

 ## Governance and Coordination Concepts

-Governance within the Living Civilization Framework explores how societies may organize cooperation, responsibility, and continuous improvement.
+Governance within the Living Civilization Framework (LCF) explores how individuals, communities, organizations, and public institutions may organize cooperation, responsibility, and continuous improvement.

 LCF does not propose replacing existing political, legal, or institutional systems.

-Instead, it provides a conceptual model for exploring:
+Instead, it provides a conceptual framework for exploring:

 - Human development
 - Social coordination